-Fee Schedule, including tuition rates, is effective Fall Semester 2014, and the University reserves the right to change it without notice.
+Fee Schedule, including tuition rates, is effective Fall Semester 2015, and the University reserves the right to change it without notice.
 Term is a semester or a summer session.

-Non-refundable after the second class session or 14th day after the enrollment, whichever is later.
+Non-refundable after the second class session or 14th day after the classes begin, whichever is later.